nshkrdotcom/mcp_client/docs/implementation/PROMPT_11_tools_feature.md

 - `list/2` - List available tools from server
 - `call/4` - Execute a tool with arguments

 All errors are normalized through `McpClient.Error`, and all operations use the core `Connection.call/4` function.
+Tool definitions also declare a `mode` (`:stateful` or `:stateless`) that must be surfaced via the typed struct so the Connection can decide how to execute each call (ADR-0012).

 ---

 ## Required Reading

 **ADR-0011:** Client Features Architecture - Section: "McpClient.Tools"
-**CLIENT_FEATURES.md:** Section: "McpClient.Tools" - Complete API specification
-**PROTOCOL_DETAILS.md:** Sections: "tools/list" and "tools/call" message schemas
+**ADR-0012:** Tool Modes and Session Flexibility - Execution mode semantics **CLIENT_FEATURES.md:** Section: "McpClient.Tools" - Complete API specification **PROTOCOL_DETAILS.md:** Sections: "tools/list" and "tools/call" message schemas